Robust Upper Bounds for Adversarial Training: Experiments

 \subsection{Experimental details}

 \paragraph{Data sets.} We use 46 data sets from the UCI collection~\citep{uci}, which correspond to classification tasks with a diverse number of features that are not categorical.
 For each data set we do a $80\% / 20\%$ split for training/testing sets, and we further reserve $25\%$ of each training set for validation.
-In addition, we use three popular computer vision data sets, namely the MNIST~\citep{deng2012mnist}, Fashion MNIST~\citep{xiao2017fashionmnist} and CIFAR~\citep{Krizhevsky09learningmultiple} data sets.

-\paragraph{Pre-processing.} All input data has been previously scaled, which facilitates the comparison of the adversarial attacks across data sets.
+In addition, we use three popular computer vision data sets, namely the MNIST~\citep{deng2012mnist}, Fashion MNIST~\citep{xiao2017fashionmnist} and CIFAR~\citep{Krizhevsky09learningmultiple} data sets. \paragraph{Pre-processing.} All input data has been previously scaled, which facilitates the comparison of the adversarial attacks across data sets.
 For the UCI data sets, each feature is standarized using the statistics of the training set, while for the vision data sets each image channel is normalized to be between $0$ and $1$, or standarized, depending on what leads to best robustness.

 \paragraph{Attacks.} We use the implementation provided by the foolbox library~\citep{rauber2017foolbox, rauber2017foolboxnative} using the default parameters.
-We evaluate the PGD, FGM and FGSM attacks.
-More specifically, we use the following attacks: \begin{itemize} \item PGD-$L_p$: Adversarial attack bounded in $L_p$ norm and found using Projected Gradient Descent. \item FGM-$L_p$: Adversarial attack bounded in $L_p$ norm and found using Fast Gradient Method. \item FSGM-$L_p$: Adversarial attack bounded in $L_p$ norm and found using Fast Sign Gradient Method. \end{itemize}
+We evaluate attacks using projected gradient descent and fast gradient methods.
+More specifically, we use the following adversarial attacks: \begin{itemize} \item PGD-$L_p$: Attack bounded in $L_p$ norm and found using Projected Gradient Descent. \item FGM-$L_p$: Attack bounded in $L_p$ norm and found using Fast Gradient Method for $p=1,2$ and Fast Gradient Sign Method for $p =\infty$. \end{itemize}

-For the UCI data sets we evaluate adversarial accuracies with respect to attacks bounded in $L_1, L_2$ and $L_\infty$ norm.
-For the vision data sets, we present results only for attacks bounded in the $L_2$ norm, but results using other attacks can be found in Appendix C.